Your First Initiative

 Go back to the Board tab for a kanban view of all executables across the initiative.

-| Queued | Queued for an agent to start |
+Queued — Waiting for an available agent to start.

-Click any executable card to open the executable detail panel, where you can see its description, linked PR, associated agent thread, and status history.
+Select any executable card to open the executable detail panel, where you can see its description, linked PR, associated agent thread, and status history.

-At the top of the board you'll find an All Initiatives dropdown to filter executables to a single initiative, and a Group by initiative checkbox that reorganizes cards by initiative within each column.
+At the top of the Board, you'll find an All Initiatives dropdown to filter executables to a single initiative and a Group by initiative checkbox that reorganizes cards by initiative within each column.

 What to do next

-Once executables start moving through the board:
+Once executables start moving through the Board:

 -